 • Include a brief summary of your major job/volunteer responsibilities

 • Use well known buzz words and industry jargon related to your career field

 Highlight accomplishments that illustrate your expertise, strengths, and contributions, which are most relevant to your objective.
 Ask yourself, “What challenges did I face?” and “What solutions did I find?”
-Use the following SIR formula approach:

 For example, if you were an employer sorting through resumes, would you prefer to interview the candidate who merely listed duties? –